 The scales range between: 1-3, 1-5, or 1-10 (ranges vary because of cultural differences in how people rate their satisfaction).

-The example survey below measures an overall satisfaction with Tidio’s customer service:
+The example survey below measures overall satisfaction with Tidio’s customer service:

 You CSAT score is the average score of your customer responses.
-Higher score means higher satisfaction with specific experience.
+A higher score means higher satisfaction with specific experience.

-Just like with CES metric, it’s worth asking a customer some additional questions, which’ll provide valuable information for resolving potential issues.
+Just like with CES metric, it’s worth asking a customer some additional questions, which can provide valuable information for resolving potential issues.

 3. Build a survey